 Difference between Crohn Disease and Ulcerative Colitis

-Difference Between ulcerative colitis and crohn disease is divided into three categories.
+Difference Between ulcerative colitis and Crohn disease is divided into three categories.

 1. Macroscopic Differences